oriolaranda/DistMIS/README.md

 ```
 ### Dataset

 The `tfrecord` script assumes that the _Task01_BrainTumor.tar_ has been downloaded from its official webpage [MSD Challenge](http://medicaldecathlon.com/) and extracted to your local machine.
+The directory of the original dataset is slightly used in the next sections and it refers to the extracted folder.
+This folder must contain:
+* dataset.json: Information about the dataset.
+* imagesTr: Brain images for training.
+* labelsTr: Label images for training.

+> Note that the imagesTs are not used because their respective labels are not provided.

+The data is composed by 3D samples of shape (240,240,155,4) for the brain images and (240,240,155,1) for the ground truth segmentation masks.
+The data format is NIfTI, commonly used in medical imaging.
+A transposition of the channels is applied and the shape of the samples is reduced to (4,240,240,152) and (1, 240,240,152).
+Additionally, standardization is applied to the brain images and the 3 clases for the labels are joined to form a binary clasification problem: pixel is tumor (1) or is not (0).

 ## How To Use
 The framework is composed by 4 main scripts: `tfrecord`, `visualize`, `data_parallel` and `exp_parallel`.